-A Visit to the New England Air Museum with Kids
+A Visit to the New England Air Museum in Connecticut with Kids

-Children also can board a supersonic fighter used to intercept Soviet fighters and bombers during the Cold War during open cockpit events, which are currently on pause due to coronavirus concerns.
-They can also pretend to be in combat mission aboard a helicopter used by the U.S. Army in Vietnam, or master the control system of a ship-based helicopter used by the U.S. Navy.
+Children can also board a supersonic fighter used to intercept Soviet fighters and bombers during the Cold War during open cockpit events, which are currently on pause due to coronavirus concerns.
+They can also pretend to be on a combat mission aboard a helicopter used by the U.S. Army in Vietnam or master the control system of a ship-based helicopter used by the U.S. Navy.
 Climb aboard a U.S. Air Force fighter jet parked outside the Connecticut air museum during warmer months.
-The ability to sit in worn-out chairs, push an array of buttons, and have any questions answered (the staff here is absolutely wonderful) is a thrill for any young visitor.
-And, of course, there’s more.
+The ability to sit in a cockpit, push an array of buttons, and have any questions answered (the staff here is absolutely wonderful) is a thrill for any young visitor.

 While some displays might be too detailed to sustain a child’s interest, the exhibits in the three hangars are filled with memorabilia and photographs depicting amazing human achievements.
 Expect to see the Silas Brooks Balloon Basket, the oldest surviving American aircraft, which was built and flown in Plymouth in the 1870s by Connecticut aeronaut Silas Brooks.
-Children can ponder this accomplishment, then climb in a hot air balloon basket, sit in airplane seats, and learn about engineers who moved to Connecticut and founded Pratt & Whitney, one of the world’s most accomplished and renowned aerospace companies.
-Little ones delight in steering around pedal planes that are replicas of the kind built and flown by the Wright brothers.
+Children can ponder this accomplishment, see a hot air balloon basket, and learn about engineers who moved to Connecticut and founded Pratt & Whitney, one of the world’s most accomplished and renowned aerospace companies.

 About 15 minutes south of the Connecticut air museum, families will find plenty of child-friendly destinations in Hartford, such as the Connecticut Science Center, Wadsworth Atheneum, the Mark Twain House, or the Harriet Beecher Stowe House.
-On the other side of the river, in South Windsor, arcade games, miniature golf, and a climbing wall await at Nomads, or later in the spring, you can head 20 minutes north to Springfield, MA, and visit the soon-to-open Dr. Seuss Museum.
+On the other side of the river, in South Windsor, arcade games, miniature golf, and a climbing wall await at Nomads, or drive 20 minutes north to Springfield, Massachusetts, to visit the Dr. Seuss Museum.

-New England Air Museum (open from 10 a.m. to 5 p.m.) is closed on Mondays from mid-September through May, with a few exceptions.
+The New England Air Museum (open from 10 am to 3 pm) is closed on Mondays from mid-September through May, with a few exceptions.
 Adults pay $16; children are $10 (ages 4-14).
 Veterans are FREE and so are children ages 3 and under.